Domestic Cannabis Suppression / Eradication Program

 Marijuana is the only major drug of abuse grown within the U.S. borders.
 The DEA is aggressively striving to halt the spread of cannabis cultivation in the United States.
 To accomplish this, the DEA initiated the Domestic Cannabis Eradication/Suppression Program (DCE/SP), which is the only nationwide law enforcement program that exclusively targets Drug Trafficking Organizations (DTO) involved in cannabis cultivation.

 The DCE/SP began funding eradication programs in Hawaii and California in 1979.
 The program rapidly expanded to include programs in 25 states by 1982.
-By 1985, all 50 states were participating in the DCE/SP.
-In 2019, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 130 state and local law enforcement agencies that actively participate in the program.
+By 1985, the number of states participating in the DCE/SP had increased tremendously.
+In 2020, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 126 state and local law enforcement agencies that actively participate in the program.
 This assistance allows the enhancement of already aggressive eradication enforcement activities throughout the nation.
-In 2020, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 127 state and local law enforcement agencies that actively participate in the program.
-This assistance allows the enhancement of already aggressive eradication enforcement activities throughout the nation.
-In 2019, the DCE/SP was responsible for the eradication of 3,232,722 cultivated outdoor cannabis plants and 770,472 indoor plants for a total of 4,003,194 marijuana plants.
-In addition, the DCE/SP accounted for 4,718 arrests and the seizure in excess of 29.0 million dollars of cultivator assets.
-The program also removed 3,210 weapons from cannabis cultivators.
+In 2020, the DCE/SP was responsible for the eradication of 3,711,040 cultivated outdoor cannabis plants and 830,922 indoor plants for a total of 4,541,962 marijuana plants.
+In addition, the DCE/SP accounted for 4,992 arrests and the seizure in excess of 41.0 million dollars of cultivator assets.
+The program also removed 3,193 weapons from cannabis cultivators.

 The success of the DCE/SP is directly attributed to the decision of the participating agencies to share intelligence, technology and manpower.
 In many areas of the U.S., cultivators have been forced to abandon large outdoor cannabis plots in favor of smaller, better concealed illicit gardens.
-Cultivators are also growing indoor and outdoor cannabis under the cover of various states legal cannabis grows.
+Cultivators are also growing indoor and outdoor cannabis under the cover of various legal cannabis grows based on state regulation.

 Additionally, cultivators have turned to sophisticated technology to cultivate cannabis plants indoors.
 The use of hydroponics (growing plants in a nutrient laden solution rather than conventional soil) and other technological advances have enabled cultivators to increase the potency of Tetrahydrocannabinol (THC), the psychoactive ingredient in cannabis plants.
 Despite cultivator efforts, the DEA and the cooperating DCE/SP agencies continue to identify and eliminate cannabis grow sites throughout the United States.
 A growing trend is the extraction of THC using various methods such as the Butane method which has seen an increase of grow sites exploding due to this volatile method of extracting THC.